andraugust/andraugust.github.io/thermo-2.md

 3. Cooling: the gas is placed in contact with the cold reservoir
 4. Compression: the gas dumps heat into the cold reservoir and compresses until it resets to $$(T_C, V_C)$$

+There are many different physical designs that realize a heat engine, but amazingly all of them have the same upper limit on their efficiency.
+To see this, start with conservation of energy
+$$
+Q_H = Q_C + W
+$$
+and define efficiency as
+$$
+\eta = \frac{W}{Q_H} = 1 - \frac{Q_C}{Q_H}
+$$
+So the more heat exchanged into and out of the engine the more efficient it is.
+This is probably an intuitive result, but perhaps less intuitive is that the upper limit never can reach 100%.
+The reason for this is that the engine has to dump energy to the environment in order to reset, and this energy is never recovered.